SvDvorak/svdvorak.github.io/cv.md

 ### Camp Explorer
 My solution to the problem of finding new and exciting music on the Bandcamp website.
 Usually the music I'm in the mood to listen to can be a combination of genres, like instrumental electronic music.

-Without a way of searching for several genres I created my own search service which keeps it's own database cache of Bandcamps music and quickly returns back results on whatever searches the user does.
+Without a way of searching for several genres I created my own search service which keeps it's own database cache of Bandcamps music and quickly returns back results on whatever genres the user searches for.
 It was also a good exercise for me to learn Javascript, Node, Jasmine, Elasticsearch, Docker and Nginx.

 [Camp Explorer](http://campexplorer.io)
 <br />
 <br />

 ### Puzzle Kids
 A game made during an intense game jam over 72 hours with three friends.
 In the game you and three others must cooperate and put together jigsaw puzzles before the fire goes out in the room.
-It was one of the most well planned and executed short projects I've done with continous game testing and feedback to make sure no time went to waste.
+It was one of the most well planned and well executed short projects I've done with continous game testing and feedback to make sure no time went to waste.
 First project I've done with FNA as well.

 [Puzzle Kids](https://ldjam.com/events/ludum-dare/43/puzzle-kids)